Imre Salusinszky

-Imre Salusinszky (born 1955) is an Australian journalist, political adviser and English literature academic who is currently media adviser to former Australian Government Minister for Communications, Urban Infrastructure, Cities and the Arts, Paul Fletcher.
+Imre Salusinszky (born 1955) is an Australian journalist, political adviser and English literature academic.
+As of 2020, he was media adviser to former Australian Government Minister Paul Fletcher.

 Background and career

 Born in Budapest, Salusinszky and his family came to Australia as refugees following the 1956 Hungarian uprising.
-He was educated at Melbourne High School, the University of Melbourne, and the University of Oxford.
+He was educated at Melbourne High School, the University of Melbourne, and the University of Oxford, where he completed a DPhil in English literature.
 He lectured at Yale University and at the University of Melbourne, prior to taking up tenure as an associate professor in the English Department at the University of Newcastle.
 He started writing for The Australian Financial Review in 1994, and featured for several years on the Coodabeen Champions, on ABC Radio, as well as on Life Matters.

 He was an editorial advisor for Quadrant, a political reporter and columnist for The Australian, and wrote for the Sydney Morning Herald and Sun-Herald.
 In 2006, he was appointed Chairman of the Literature Board of the Australia Council for a three-year term.
 Penguin publishing director Bob Sessions praised his appointment: "I think it's terrific," he said.
 "Fresh blood with a good knowledge of the industry."
 However, former Australia Council Chair, Hilary McPhee, criticised it as right-wing political bias.
 Salusinszky served as media adviser for former Premier of New South Wales, Mike Baird, from 2013 and 2017.